Bundle and Save

 Optimize your launch angle with the help of the DeMarini Gattaca!

 The Gattaca comes in a two-piece, hybrid (alloy barrel and composite handle) design that power hitters have come to trust for many years.
-Specifically, the barrel is built with X14 Alloy that features the most consistent barrel walls possible.
-This material has been designed especially with power hitters in mind.
-Additionally, the X14 Alloy will include SpESys Grooves along the barrel which will help hitters consistently drive the ball at optimum launch angles.
+The barrel is built with X14 Alloy which features the most consistent barrel walls possible.
+This material is further enhanced with SpESys Grooves.
+These grooves are strategically placed to optimize ball launch angles, ensuring maximum distance with every hit.

 DeMarini's streamlined 3 Fusion Connection point allows for greater bat control and a solid feel at contact with a baseball (almost like a one-piece bat).
 Power hitters really enjoy this connector piece because it allows them to feel like all of the power that they put into the swing also gets put into the baseball.
 They get these power advantages all the while the connection piece limits the vibration that can get to their hands on a miss-hit.
 Another unique feature of the Gattaca will be the transparent Kryptos End Cap that offers a direct view into the barrel!